Learn the Healthy Cycle Competitors Thrive on

 To make it easy for our brains to get the necessary glucose, our livers regulate the supply of glucose to our brains through our blood stream.
 In case it’s not obvious how important a steady blood supply to the brain is, it’s called a stroke when that supply is interrupted!

 It’s like asking two kids to build a castle.
 Only you don’t give them the same building material.
 To one child, you give building blocks; the other child gets recycled cans and bottles.
 They both can make castles with the parts given to them, but who’s castle do you think will look better?
-Why do we expect different results from our minds?
+Why do we expect different results from our brains?
 When we give them rubbish, we get rubbish in return.
 Not a great cycle to be stuck in.

 Our brains are responsible for a multitude of complex functions, most of which are done without our conscious involvement.
 These functions, like breathing and digestion, will always take priority to our conscious functions.
 This makes sense, since we can’t walk and talk if we aren’t supplying our body with oxygen and nutrients.
-So, it shouldn’t be surprising when our higher mental capabilities decline when we are nutrient deprived.
+So, it shouldn’t be surprising when our higher mental capabilities decline when we are nutrient or calorie deprived.

 One of the brain functions crucial to healthy eating is willpower.
 That ability to say no to a donut and yes to a banana.
 We cripple that ability when we deprive our brain of glucose.
 There’s a reason we should never grocery shop while hungry.
 Our willpower is at an all-time low when we are hungry, so we end up will all sorts of junk food in our baskets.